HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 The completeness involves metric and is undefined in the topology space
 Since homeomorphic is defined in the topology space, we can't infer the completeness by the homeomorphic

-### Compactness 紧性 and Sequentially Compactness 列紧性
+### Compactness 紧性 / Sequentially Compactness 列紧性

-To reduce the infinite to the finite
+To reduce the infinite to the finite //closed and bounded ???

 Defined in Topology space: Compact 紧的 //(finite or infinite)open cover has finite subcover
 Defined in Metric space: Sequentially Compact 列紧的 //(infinite) sequence has convergent subsequence

-Evidently, empty set and finite sets are trivial sequentially compact
+Evidently, empty set and finite sets are trivial (sequentially) compact

-For metric space, compact $\displaystyle \Leftrightarrow$ sequentially compact //since for metric space, compact and sequentially compact coincide, \[Pugh 2015\] doesn't distinguish them
+Since for metric space, compact $\displaystyle \Leftrightarrow$ sequentially compact, \[Pugh 2015\] doesn't distinguish them
 ProofWiki / Sequentially Compact Metric Space is Compact
 ProofWiki / Compact Subspace of Metric Space is Sequentially Compact in Itself
 ProofWiki / Compact Space is Countably Compact
 ProofWiki / Countably Compact Metric Space is Sequentially Compact

-Heine-Borel Theorem 海涅-博雷尔定理/有限覆盖定理
+Heine-Borel Theorem/Metric Space 海涅-博雷尔定理/度量空间
 For metric space, compact $\displaystyle \Leftrightarrow$ complete $\displaystyle \land$ totally bounded
 ProofWiki / Heine-Borel Theorem/Metric Space
-ProofWiki / Compact Metric Space is Complete
-ProofWiki / Compact Metric Space is Totally Bounded

-For metric space, compact $\displaystyle \Rightarrow$ closed
-ProofWiki / Metric Space is Hausdorff
-ProofWiki / Compact Subspace of Hausdorff Space is Closed

-For metric space, compact $\displaystyle \Rightarrow$ bounded
-ProofWiki / Totally Bounded Metric Space is Bounded

-Since
-ProofWiki / Euclidean Space is Complete Metric Space
-ProofWiki / Subspace of Complete Metric Space is Closed iff Complete
-We have
-ProofWiki / Heine-Borel Theorem/Euclidean Space
+Heine-Borel Theorem/Euclidean Space 海涅-博雷尔定理/欧几里得空间
 For euclidean space, compact $\displaystyle \Leftrightarrow$ closed $\displaystyle \land$ totally bounded
+> Proof - Sketch - \[Pugh 2015\]
+>
+> Sufficient Condition
+> We claim that the closed interval [a, b] ⊂ R is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 27 Theorem
+> We claim that every box [a1 , b1 ] × · · · × [am , bm ] in Rm is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 30 Corollary
+> We claim that every closed subset of a compact is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 32 Theorem
+> Since A is bound, there exists a box in Rm and A is a subset of Rm.
+> Since A is close, by 32 Theorem, we have that every closed and bounded subset of Rm is compact // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 33 Theorem
+>
+> Necessary Condition
+> We claim that every compact set is closed and bounded. / \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 26 Theorem
+> ProofWiki / Metric Space is Hausdorff
+> ProofWiki / Compact Subspace of Hausdorff Space is Closed
+> ProofWiki / Compact Metric Space is Totally Bounded
+> ProofWiki / Totally Bounded Metric Space is Bounded

+> Proof - Sketch - ProofWiki
+> Since
+> ProofWiki / Euclidean Space is Complete Metric Space
+> ProofWiki / Subspace of Complete Metric Space is Closed iff Complete
+> ProofWiki / Totally Bounded Metric Space is Bounded
+> ProofWiki / Bounded Subspace of Euclidean Space is Totally Bounded
+> ProofWiki / Heine-Borel Theorem/Metric Space
+> We have that
+> ProofWiki / Heine-Borel Theorem/Euclidean Space

+Note that the closed and bounded subset of a general metric space may fail to be compact.
+The two counterexamples by\[Pugh 2015\] can't be comprehended？？？

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.